Business Management Guide

 The Controller’s Office, Accounting & Reporting Services, is responsible for:

-• Establishing accounting guidelines for all University construction, remodeling, and renovation projects that are consistent with generally accepted accounting principles
+• Establishing accounting guidelines for all university construction, remodeling, and renovation projects that are consistent with generally accepted accounting principles

-• Maintaining detailed records for all fixed capital outlay projects undertaken by the University
+• Maintaining detailed records for all fixed capital outlay projects undertaken by the university

 • Coordinating funding transfers to construction projects